 Art of the Royal Court: Treasures in Pietre Dure From the Palaces of Europe edited by Annamaria Giusti and Wolfram Koeppe.
 This beautiful catalogue provides a history of pietre dure, a form of hardstone carving that reached an artistic peak in Italy in the 16th century and spread throughout Europe.

 Everything Castles by Crispin Boyer.
 Fun facts and photos shed light on the history of castles.
 For children ages 8 and up.

 Versailles: A Biography of a Palace by Tony Spawforth.
-Analyzes the politics behind the Sun King's construction of Versailles and how it worked as the seat of a royal court, showing the fateful consequences for the French monarchy of its relocation to Versailles.
+Analyzes the politics behind the Sun King's construction of Versailles and how it worked as the seat of a royal court.

 Versailles: A Private Invitation by Guillaume Picon, photographs by Francis Hammond.
 Photos of the world's largest château, including numerous apartments and outbuildings inaccessible to the public.
 Includes Marie-Antoinette's boudoir, the wings of the Queen's theater, and the Orangerie on a wintery day.

 Versailles by Valérie Bajou-Charpentreau.
 Covers the chateau's metamorphosis from hunting lodge to palace, the dismantling of its collections during the French Revolution, and its restoration and status as a UNESCO World Heritage site today.
 Includes an extensive photographic tour of the palace's treasures.